-Nature and nurture both shape your personality, talents, and health, but they play different roles.
+Rather than nature versus nurture, both shape your personality, talents, and health, but nature and nurture play different roles.
 Your physical traits are genetically passed down from your ancestors.
 So are the traits and behaviors that make you human.
 For example, your brain is wired to initiate specific mental and physical developmental milestones at different stages of life.

 The term epigenetics means 'over the genes'.
-It is the study of how your inner and outer environments affect how your genes express themselves without changing the actual DNA sequence.
+It is the study of how your inner and outer environments affect how genes are turned on and off, or expressed, without changing their actual DNA sequence.
+This happens when tiny molecular compounds called biological regulators attach to the DNA and its surrounding structures to alter how genes are read.
+Diet, lifestyle, and our perceptions all exert an influence over our epigenetics.

 Certain genetic factors are meant to be encoded by the environment.
 Genes can be turned off or on, up regulated or down regulated starting in the womb.
 For example, conversation plays a critical role in language development before a child is born.
 A baby born into one culture may have a different cry than a baby born into another culture based on the language patterns of the people around it.